Fellowship Program

 Fellows will be selected based on demonstrated commitment to health equity and leadership potential.
 The program selects 20-25 Fellows each year from Southeast Asia and China.

-Applications for the 2023 Fellowship open July 15, and close August 31.
+Applications for the 2025 Fellowship open June 15, and close August 31, with finalists informed December 2024.

 The Equity Initiative Fellowship is seeking outstanding mid-career professionals from Southeast Asia and China from any sector (public, private, non-profit, academia, business) who have demonstrated leadership in their field, who have shown a commitment to equity and social justice, and are interested in a lifelong engagement with the equity community.